thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Downloading an R visualization no longer causes an empty page to be displayed.
 - A problem where tables in a Google Chrome tab become misaligned is now fixed.
-- Custom scatter charts no longer disappear from pinboards after an upgrade.
+- Custom scatter charts no longer disappear from Pinboards after an upgrade.
 - An issue where the Copy-and-edit button incorrectly appears on embedded visuals is now fixed.
 - Occasional slow navigation between the Answer and Pinboard pages has been fixed.
-- A normal bar chart in a pinboard which is changed to a stacked bar chart no longer reverts to the normal bar chart after the pinboard is saved, browser is closed, and pinboard is reopened.
+- A normal bar chart in a Pinboard which is changed to a stacked bar chart no longer reverts to the normal bar chart after the Pinboard is saved, browser is closed, and Pinboard is reopened.
-- A problem where using the exclude filter on pinboards causes the wrong results to be displayed is now fixed.
+- A problem where using the exclude filter on Pinboards causes the wrong results to be displayed is now fixed.
 - Usage-based indexing of search has been improved.
 - A problem where the `tscli ssl rm-cert` command was used to remove a cert, but did not revert it back to the default cert is now fixed.
 - When a search that uses no attributes results in fan-trap queries, the measure values shown are no longer incorrect.